chanokchut/TheBounds-Dashboard-Placement-2025/README.md

 The Bounds Dashboard Project - MSc Health Data Science Placement 2025

 **Project overview**
-This repository contains my work for the MSc Health Data Science professional placement at The Bounds Counselling and Research Centre, University of Aberdeen (June–August 2025).
+This repository contains my work for the MSc Health Data Science professional placement at The Bounds Counselling and Research Centre, University of Aberdeen (June-August 2025).
 The project focuses on developing a Centralised Operational Dashboard in Power BI to support:
 - Client intake and allocation workflows
 - Counsellor matching (based on risk, preferences, availability)